Using Multiple Digital Analytics Platforms

 There hasn’t been one digital analytics platform that can adequately satisfy all use cases

 Many organizations I speak to have one primary digital analytics platform but continue to use others because there are specific use cases or features that their primary analytics platform cannot satisfy.
 There is no perfect digital analytics platform that can do everything.
-Organizations have to identify what is most important to them and choose the best platform for their needs.
+Organizations have to identify what is most important to them and for their needs.
 Some organizations use Amplitude but feel they still need to use Google Analytics for its advertising integration.
 Other organizations use Google Analytics and want session replays, so they add an experience analytics product.
 Many organizations believe that one digital analytics platform cannot meet marketing and product needs without each team having to sacrifice features or functionality.

 Regardless of the reason, using multiple digital analytics platforms is problematic for the following reasons: